TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Introduction

 The remainder of this work is organized as follows.
-Section~\ref{sec:theoretical_background} introduces the theoretical background of mutual information and the concept of cumulative mutual information.
-Section~\ref{sec:empirical_estimations_of_cumulative_entropy_and_cumulative_mutual_information} addresses the problem of estimating cumulative mutual information for continuous distributions from a limited set of sample data.
-Section~\ref{sec:implementation_details} explains the steps to adjust the cumulative mutual information to assess the relevance of feature sets.
-The same section also explains the feature selection criterion and the branch and bound implementation in detail.
-Next, Section~\ref{sec:experiments} demonstrates the performance of TCMI on generated data, standard data sets, and on a typical scenario in materials science along with a comparison to similar multivariate dependence measures, namely CMI, MAC, UDS, and MCDE.
+Section~\ref{sec:related_work} discusses the relationship between TCMI and previous work.
+Section~\ref{sec:theoretical_background} introduces the theoretical background of cumulative mutual information.
+Section~\ref{sec:empirical_estimations_of_cumulative_entropy_and_cumulative_mutual_information} describes the empirical estimation of cumulative mutual information for continuous distributions from limited sample data.
+Section~\ref{sec:baseline_adjustment} explains the steps introduced to adjust the cumulative mutual information with respect to the number of data samples and the cardinality of the feature subset.
+Section~\ref{sec:total_cumulative_mutual_information} introduces TCMI.
+Section~\ref{sec:feature_selection} describes the implementation details of the feature-subset search using the branch-and-bound algorithm in detail.
+Section~\ref{sec:experiments} reports on the performance evaluation of TCMI on generated data, standard data sets, and on a typical scenario in materials science.
+In the same section, TCMI is also compared with similar multivariate dependence measures such as cumulative mutual information (CMI: \cite{NguyenMuellerEtAl:2013}), multivariate maximal correlation analysis (MAC: \cite{NguyenMuellerEtAl:2014a}), and universal dependency analysis (UDS, \cite{NguyenMandrosEtAl:2016,WangRomanoEtAl:2017}).
+We would like to point out that feature selection is a broad area of research and can be achieved using a variety of techniques; this work therefore focuses on feature-selection methods based on mutual information that can be applied prior to subsequent data-analysis tasks.
+To illustrate this, we provide a real-world example in Section~\ref{sec:octet_binary_compound_semiconductors} by building a model from the identified features using TCMI, and comparing its performance to in-built feature-selection methods that perform feature selection during model construction.
 Finally, Sections~\ref{sec:discussion} and \ref{sec:conclusions} present the discussion and conclusions of this work.
 Abbreviations, notations, and terminologies are summarized in Tables~\ref{tab:abbreviations} and \ref{tab:notation}.